 Queen Mary is currently offering research placements to Brazilian students through the Science without Borders scheme, for detailed information about the courses offered and how to apply, please refer to the scholarships section.

 The above list is for guidance only and is not conclusive.
-Students unsure about the acceptability of their qualifications should write, for advice, to Queen Mary's International Office or Admissions Office, with full details of their educational background, or should contact our in-country representative.
+Students unsure about the acceptability of their qualifications should write, for advice, to Queen Mary's International Office or Admissions Office, with full details of their educational background.

 English language requirements